-The prestigious award, awarded by Mortuary Digest, honors memorials, mausoleums, and structures that “embody the spirit of mortuary science and serve as monuments to the afterlife.”
+The prestigious award given by Mortuary Digest honors memorials, mausoleums, and structures that “embody the spirit of mortuary science and serve as monuments to the afterlife.”

 Mortuary Digest says they receive hundreds of nominations each year for their coveted award, but the North Dakota Governor’s Mansion clearly stood out among the competition in this year’s contest.

 “Out of all the nominations we received, no monument better embodied the grim reality of the afterlife better than the North Dakota Governor’s Mansion,” says Mortuary Digest Editor Leota Tombs.
 “It’s overwhelming sense of emptiness and cold, flat exterior was clearly designed with morticians in mind.
 And when we toured the facility in person and witnessed for ourselves dozens of lifeless, wayward bodies working just a few feet away in the State Capitol, we knew we had a winner on our hands.
 Bravo North Dakota and congratulations again.”

 North Dakota Governor Doug Burgum says the award is just further proof that the state is leading the nation in innovation and creativity.